Tom Umberg: Second stint in state Assembly

-2006 Senate campaign
+2006 state Senate campaign

 Umberg sought the seat of retiring State Senator Joe Dunn (D) in the 2006 elections.
-Orange County Supervisor and former Assemblyman Lou Correa jumped in the race in January 2006 despite pressure from the local Democratic party for him to stay out (although with pressure from the state Democratic party for him to jump in), stating that he was running in part because of the allegations about Umberg's residency.
+Orange County Supervisor and former Assemblyman Lou Correa jumped in the race in January 2006 as well.
+Correa received pressure from the local Democratic party for him to stay out but was pressured by the state Democratic party for him to jump in and stating that he was running in part because of the allegations about Umberg's residency.
 Aside from other negative articles, Umberg also received criticism that he voted to legalize gay marriage.
 Umberg attempted to get Correa off the ballot because Correa submitted more than the number of signatures required to qualify for the ballot, but ultimately failed.
 Umberg also claimed that an alliance between Correa and State Senate President Pro Tem Don Perata to funnel funds to Correa's campaign was illegal.
 Umberg was defeated by Correa by a 60% to 40% margin, and Correa went on to narrowly win the general election.